2001Yuxiang2022/academic-website/content/authors/admin/_index.md

     url: https://www.jlu.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include bioinspired superhydrophobic surfaces.

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Bioinspired superhydrophobicity
-  - Computational Linguistics
+  - Co
-  - Information Retrieval
+  - Informat

 # Education to show in About widget
 education: